1926 Grand Prix season: Indianapolis

 The opening race of the championship was the Indianapolis 500.
 Defending champions, Duesenberg had five cars entered.
 Last year's winner Peter DePaolo ran its new supercharged 1.5-litre model along with Ralph Mulford and Bob McDonogh while rookie Ben Jones had a 2-stroke special.
 Their biggest rivals, once again, was from Harry Miller and his own new supercharged 91 cubic inch car.
 After a strong run in 1925, Miller persisted with his front-wheel drive model for Dave Lewis and Earl Cooper.
 Bennett Hill raced a regular 122 as a third works car.
 The regular customer team run by Harry Hartz had three cars for Hartz, Fred Comer and Tony Gulotta while another dozen drivers also ran their own Millers.
 This year, Cliff Durant's Junior-8 team ran three Fengler cars with Locomobile engines for himself, Leon Duray and Harlan Fengler.
 Englishman Ernest Eldridge also arrived with two of his home-made specials raced by himself and Douglas Hawkes.

 Forty cars were entered to qualify but it was marred by the death of Herbert Jones.
 The 22-year old was the youngest driver in the field.
 He had Ralph DePalma’s Miller from 1925 (renamed an Elcar Special) but crashed on his second qualifying lap when he clipped the inside wall at speed.
 The car rolled trapping Jones underneath and he died of his injuries the next day.
 After qualifying, Cooper had the fastest time, sharing the front row with Hartz and Duray's Fengler with a field of 28 cars.
 Three Duesenbergs failed to qualify, including the 10-race veteran Mulford.
 Fengler was another who failed to qualify.
-Peter Kreis was too ill with flu and handed his drive over to young rookie Frank Lockhart who had shown great speed qualifying as a relief driver.
+Pete Kreis was too ill with flu and handed his drive over to young rookie Frank Lockhart who had shown great speed qualifying as a relief driver.